hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## Using a generic kernel on UEFI systems

-There are some additional steps to load the new generic kernel on UEFI systems using `elilo`.
+There are some additional steps to switch from a huge kernel to a generic one on UEFI systems (using `elilo`) that the `begginers guide` doesn't mention.
 Copy the `initrd` and `vmlinuz` from that kernel to `/boot/efi/EFI/Slackware`, e.g.,

 ```
 cp /boot/vmlinuz-generic-3.10.17 /boot/efi/EFI/Slackware/